amirhoseinarjmand/pizzaShop/README.md

 ### `npm start`

 3- Now, without closing the CMD window, go to the root address of the project and open a new CMD.
-Then enter the following command again.:
+Then enter the following command again:

 ### `npm start`

+Now the project can be viewed on port 3000 of your system browser without problems

+If the project does not run correctly on your system browser, click on http://localhost:3000